gsferreira/gsferreira.github.com/src/terms.md

 ## 14. Entire Agreement

-These Terms, together with our Privacy Policy, constitute the entire agreement between you and Guilherme Ferreira regarding the use of the Website.
+These Terms, together with our Privacy Policy, constitute the entire agreement between you and Black Lab Studios, Lda regarding the use of the Website.

 ## 15. Contact Information

 If you have any questions about these Terms, please contact us at:

-**Guilherme Ferreira**
+**Black Lab Studios, Lda**
+NIF: 519267532
-Email: gui@guiferreira.me
+Email: hello@blacklabstudios.com
 Website: guiferreira.me

 ---